3bdalrhmanS3d/Helpers/README.md

    ```

 2. **📖 Follow Weekly Content:**
-   - Start with Week01.md
+   - Start with Week01.md for C# fundamentals
+   - Progress through Week02.md for advanced basics
+   - Continue with Week03.md for structs and properties
+   - Jump to Week05.md for OOP concepts
-   - Complete all exercises and tasks
+   - Complete with Week06.md for advanced OOP and databases
-   - Move to next week after finishing current week

 3. **💻 Practice Coding:**
    - Set up Visual Studio
    - Follow along with video sessions
-   - Complete lab exercises
+   - Complete lab exercises and practical tasks

 4. **📤 Submit Tasks:**
    - Complete mandatory tasks from video sessions